gkarakou/systemd-denotify/README.md

 # systemd-notify.py
 GENERAL
 -------------------
-Systemd-notify is a set of classes that leverage the power of python-systemd library.
+Systemd-notify.py is a set of (python) classes that leverage the power of python-systemd library.
 These classes provide desktop notification upon a user login and when a systemd service fails(by constantly reading the systemd journal).
 There is also one class that every specified interval (by default 30 minutes) notifies the user for the status of some services.
 By default this class is not started.
 However one can start it by editing the systemd-notify.py and uncommenting the last two lines.